Legal Virtual Assistant in New York — Dedicated, Vetted & Starting at $700/mo

 Your Legal Virtual Assistant in New York: Full Scope

 Law firms and solo practitioners need meticulous, organized support staff who understand the stakes involved in legal work.
 Our legal VAs are trained in Clio, MyCase, and standard legal workflows.
 They manage client intake, prepare documents, track deadlines, and keep your practice organized so you can focus on billable hours.
 This matters in New York because A C-suite executive assistant in Midtown Manhattan commands $72,000+—before benefits, office space, and management overhead.
+The New York economy is shaped by Finance, Legal, Healthcare, Media, Real estate, and Tech, and your VA arrives with experience supporting clients in those exact sectors — not a generic background that has to be retrained on your industry vocabulary.

 Core responsibilities include: